flowground/amazonaws-com-mediatailor-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TagResource
-### Adds tags to the specified playback configuration resource.
-You can specify one or more tags to add.
+> Adds tags to the specified playback configuration resource.
+You can specify one or more tags to add.<br/>

 #### Input Parameters
 * `ResourceArn` - _required_